BCDevOps/platform-services/apps/rocketchat/readme.md

     ```
 2. Fire up a pod in the same namespaces of the backup pvc and mount that pvc.
     ```shell
+    # start a job to do a fresh db dump:
+    oc create job --from cronjob/mongodb-backup mongodb-backup-<timestamp>-migration

     # Setup the ref for mongo that match the existing
     export MONGO_IMAGE_REF=docker-registry.default.svc:5000/openshift/mongodb:3.6